EOEPCA/deployment-guide/docs/building-blocks/iam/main-iam.md

   --create-namespace
 ```

-### 4. Create a Test user
+### 4. Create a Test User

 **Create a Test User in the `eoepca` Realm**<br>
-_The `eoepca` realm should already be set up from the previous steps.
+_The `eoepca` realm should already be set up from the helm deployment.
 Create a test user with a username and password of your choice.
 This user will be used for testing purposes throughout the deployment of other Building Blocks (BBs)._

 ```bash